oppia/oppia-android/Internationalization.md

 If you would like to help out with translations, you can do so by visiting the [Translatewiki dashboard](https://translatewiki.net/w/i.php?title=Special:Translate&group=oppia-android-app&filter=%21translated&action=translate) and picking a supported language from the dropdown menu on the right.

+## Minimal set of topics

+In addition to platform translations, we need the Oppia lessons themselves to be sufficiently translated before we can offer the app in a given language.

+Currently, we define this **minimal set** of topics as: Place Values, Addition and Subtraction, Multiplication, Division, Fractions and Ratios.

 ## Policy for enabling new languages

-Note that we only enable a select set of languages for Translatewiki.
-This is because we also need the lessons themselves to be sufficiently translated before we can offer the app in a given language.
-(We currently define this **minimal set** of topics as: Place Values, Addition and Subtraction, Multiplication, Division, Fractions and Ratios.)

-In order not to waste translators' efforts, the policy for enabling languages for translation on Translatewiki is as follows:
+Note that we only enable a select set of languages for Translatewiki, since releasing the lessons on the Android app is gated by the lessons themselves needing to be translated (see above).
+Therefore, in order not to waste translators' efforts, the policy for enabling languages for translation on Translatewiki is as follows:

   - The translations for all topics in the minimal set on Oppia.org should be complete, or very close to complete.